minio/docs/docs/setup-nginx-proxy-with-minio.md

    proxy_set_header Host $http_host;
    # proxy_ssl_session_reuse on; # enable this if you are internally connecting over SSL
    proxy_read_timeout 15m; # Default value is 60s which is not sufficient for MinIO.
-   proxy_send_timeout 15m; # Default value is 60s which is too less for MinIO.
+   proxy_send_timeout 15m; # Default value is 60s which is not sufficient for MinIO.
    proxy_request_buffering off; # Disable any internal request bufferring. proxy_pass http://localhost:9000;
    health_check uri=/minio/health/ready;